mickdowling16/theskateroom/README.md

 | default_postcode       | CharField(20)       | Default postcode for delivery information          |
 | default_country        | CountryField        | Default country for delivery information (optional) |

+## Business Model

+The business model for The Skate Room would be a B2C (Business to Customer) model as the business would be selling products directly to the consumer.
+My business is more than an online store and the goal is to become a main stay in the skating community in Ireland by hosting events, being active in the online social media skating community and creating a skate room community in which people interact with each other through meet ups, competitons and events.
+The Skate Room want to become a main skating sponsor of all skating events in Ireland and be able to take the business global.

 ## SEO & Marketing